How to Fix a Slow Metabolism

 3. High potassium

 This means lots of vegetables.
-When fat is burned, it needs to process in the liver.
-The greens will keep the fat flushed from the liver and is needed to prevent fatty liver.
+When fat is burned, it needs to be processed in the liver.
+The greens will keep the fat flushed from the liver and are needed to prevent fatty liver.
 It will even get rid of the fatty liver that may already be present.
-One of the best ways to get this is through my Raw Wheat Grass Juice Powder
+One of the best ways to get this is through my Raw Wheatgrass Juice Powder.

 4. Vitamin B1

 This vitamin is found in nutritional yeast and will reduce the need for insulin to take its effect.
 If insulin is more efficient, then not much will be needed for it to take effect.

 Always choose the higher fiber option such as juice with the pulp in it.
 This will help to buffer the insulin and can go a long way in preventing insulin resistance on its own.
 Try eating high-fiber vegetables like celery.

 Fats are a very sustaining food that will keep energy levels sustained between meals.
 This means you can go for a longer amount of time between meals.
 It prevents the blood sugar spikes, and the insulin resistance that follows.
 This is how you can reverse diabetes.

 Cortisol is the stress hormone that triggers insulin release.
 Find ways to relax and minimize stress.

 Estrogen is the female sex hormone, which also stimulates the release of insulin.
 Try to avoid taking estrogen tablets, and do things that will promote a balance in your hormone levels.

 When you get enough sleep, your stress levels reduce, and can directly lower insulin levels.
 It also helps with the intermittent fasting during the night.
 If you sleep an extra hour each night, you have simultaneously added an extra hour between your next meals.